Doc94/Pterodactyl-JAVA-API/README.md

 # Pterodactyl-JAVA-API
  A java adaptation for the use of the Pterodactyl panel API

+# Important about older versions
+The actual version (1.5) of PterodactylAPI only supports for panels since 0.7, panels with older version not work correctly, this is for changes since 0.7 in routes url, and how to work the API.

 # How to use (VER:1.5)
 For use you need to call the class PterodactylAPI like this:
 ```java